 - ¼ cup orange juice

 - 2 Tbsp honey

 - 2 Tbsp extra-virgin olive oil

-Toss butternut squash cubes with olive oil, salt, and pepper on a foil-lined baking sheet.
+- Toss butternut squash cubes with olive oil, salt, and pepper on prepared baking sheet.

-Bake squash for about 25 minutes, until tender and starting to brown.
+- Bake squash for about 25 minutes, until tender and starting to brown.
+Toss once halfway through baking.
 Remove from oven and let cool.

 - In a large bowl, pour cranberry dressing over kale.
 Gently massage dressing into kale for a couple minutes.

 - Evenly divide kale into two smaller bowls.
 Divide chopped hardboiled egg, pomegranate arils, diced avocado, crumbled gorgonzola, and crumbled bacon on top of kale in two bowls.